Landlords, Should You Allow Pets in Your Rental Property?

-Add wording to your lease addressing your pet requirements.
-Include important points:
+2) Add wording to your lease addressing your pet requirements.

-- You may wish to approve dogs based on weight rather than breed.
+- You may choose to approve dogs based on weight rather than breed.
 For instance, some leases allow dogs only under twenty pounds.
-Add wording for approval on a case-by-case basis if that’s what you plan to do.
+You might also want to add wording for approval on a case-by-case basis.

 - Whether or not you require proof of spaying/neutering.

-- Stipulate that pet waste will be removed regularly and where it’s to be placed (i.e. outside trash bins only).
+- Details on removal of pet waste.
+Stipulate that pet waste will be removed regularly and where it’s to be placed (for instance, in outside trash bins only).

 - Require proof of current vaccinations and that cats and dogs are microchipped and wear tags.

-- Behavior: that pets will be kept under control at all times or leashed when outside.
-No tethering of animals or left outside in a fenced yard in extreme temps or at night.
+- Behavior: that pets will be kept under control at all times or leashed when outside of a fenced yard.

 - Tenants are responsible for any damages caused by pets.

-- Whether or not exotic pets are allowed.
+- Whether or not exotic pets are allowed, and what type.

-MilitaryByOwner’s partner, US Legal Forms, has pet specific addendums for rental properties.
+Need more help with your lease terms?
+MilitaryByOwner’s partner, US Legal Forms, offers pet-specific addendums for rental properties.

 The number of pets you allow should make sense for the property size.
-You might choose to limit exotic animals or certain breeds, as well as require your tenant to seek approval for pets.
-Also, if you plan to return to the home some day, you may have tighter guidelines if you have a pet allergy.
+As mentioned before, you might choose to limit exotic animals or certain breeds, but you can also require your tenant to seek approval and potentially sign a new agreement if any new pets are added.
+Also, if you plan to return to the home some day, you may want even tighter guidelines if someone in your family has a pet allergy.

-Some insurance companies won’t issue renters insurance for certain dog breeds, such as pit bulls, so check with your insurance provider before deciding which pets to allow.
+Some insurance companies won’t issue renters insurance for certain dog breeds, so check with your insurance provider before deciding which pets to allow.

 What about small pets or fish tanks?
-You may decide on a policy of cats and dogs only, and no exotics (lizards, chinchillas, rabbits, etc.) Even small animals can cause damage if let out to roam and large fish tanks can cause carpet damage or flooding issues.
+You may decide on a policy of cats and dogs only, and no exotics (lizards, chinchillas, rabbits, etc.) Even small animals can create damage if left out to roam, and large fish tanks can cause carpet damage or flooding issues.

 Under law, landlords must provide "reasonable accommodation" for service or support animals.
-For more information, Rentalutions has an in-depth article on the topic of service animals and rental properties.
-Be sure you are complying with the Fair Housing Act as well as local and state laws.
+For more information, take a look at Avail's in-depth article on the topic of service animals and rental properties.
+You're required to comply with the Fair Housing Act as well as local and state laws.
 Check with the ADA site for the latest laws regarding service and emotional support animals.

 Many families consider their furry friends members of the family.
-By opening up your rental to pet owners, you not only provide support to military families but you broaden your potential pool of renters as well.
-See the infographic below for even more tips.
+By opening up your rental to pet owners, you can provide support to military families and also broaden your potential pool of renters.